pjjw/icinga2-migration/README.md

 * Replace runtime macros in notes, notes_url, action_url, icon_image attributes
 * Migrate host parents into simple host dependencies
 * Treat all intervals as minute duration literal - append `m`
+* Exclusions in service->hostgroup and group membership assignments
+* Turn * (all) into a match function in expressions
 * All comma separated lists are converted into arrays, if possible (except contacts for notifications)

   Icinga 1.x 	| Icinga 2.x						| Specialities